chorvick/chorvick/README.md

 ## I am working hard every day on learning new technologies.

+## Currently learning python and taking a dev ops. course

 # Reach me by e mail at: chorvickprocode@gmail.com

 I have some examples of my work.